 Macros and placeholders are jet fuel for customer service.
 Learn how they work in your helpdesk and put them to good use!

 An ounce of prevention is worth a pound of cure.
 The last step in efficient service is to prevent bad customer experiences in the first place.

 A common problem in multichannel ecommerce is inventory management.
 A customer can buy the last copy of a product on eBay, and before you have a chance to update it as out of stock on Amazon, someone else places an order there and forces you to cancel a sale.
 This can be catastrophic.

-Using ecomdash for multichannel inventory management prevents that problem.
+Using an ecommerce inventory management software prevents that problem.
 Not only does it save time on inventory work, it also means fewer angry customers bogging down customer service.